 Material and Visual Worlds collaboration grant awards from prior years

-The following two projects were awarded funds in July 2013, provided by the Binghamton University Road Map through the Provost's Office and the Division of Research with the goal of encouraging faculty to develop collaborative projects that stimulate the advancement of new ideas that can build Binghamton University's expertise toward a national reputation in the area of material and visual worlds.
-This competitive, peer-reviewed program is providing initial support for proposed long-term programs of collaborative research that have strong potential to attract external funding.
+The following projects were awarded funds through a competitive, peer-reviewed program, with the goal of encouraging faculty to develop collaborative projects that stimulate the advancement of new ideas that can build Binghamton University's expertise toward a national reputation in the broad area of material and visual worlds.

 - The Materiality and Visuality of the Pre-Modern Book: A Case Study

 The Center for Medieval and Renaissance Studies is about to embark on a three-year

 initiative on the History of the Pre-modern Book.
 The first stage of this project